 Guest Host: Mary Ellen Beaudreau

-Core Participants: Torya Beard, Maria Bauman-Morales, Patricia Hoffbauer
+Core Participants: Torya Beard, Maria Bauman-Morales, Kris Grey, Patricia Hoffbauer, Chanon Judson

 How do dance and performance artists view their relationship with audiences?
 Moving beyond the “fourth wall,” can there be collaboration and reliance between artists and audiences?
 What do you expect from—or hope for—your audiences?
 What is the role of consent in audience participation?
 What creative ideas and approaches help attract and engage new audiences?
 Share what has—or has not—worked for you.

-Curated and hosted by Gibney Senior Curatorial Director, Eva Yaa Asantewaa, this series of conversations and experiential gatherings highlights important issues in the dance community.
+Curated and hosted by Gibney Senior Curatorial Director, Eva Yaa Asantewaa, this series of conversations highlights important issues in the dance community.

 The accessible entrance for this location is located at 280 Broadway.
 Please note that this is a shared entrance with the New York City Department of Buildings.
 To access the elevator, attendees may be asked to provide a valid photo ID and go through building security, including a metal detector.

 Requests for reasonable accommodation or for access to the 280 Broadway entrance after 5:00 pm or on the weekend should be made three days in advance by contacting Elyse Desmond at 646.837.6809 (Voice only), or by e-mailing firstname.lastname@example.org.